Kohinurākau

 Kohinurākau or Kōhinerākau (also known as Mount Erin) is a 490 m mountain in the Kohinurākau Range, 8.5 km south-southwest of Havelock North in the Hawke's Bay region of New Zealand.
-The mountain is home to the main television and FM radio transmitter for Napier, Hastings and the wider Hawke's Bay region.
+The mountain is the main television and FM radio transmitter site for Napier, Hastings and the wider Hawke's Bay region.

+Etymology

+The names Kohinurākau and Kōhinerākau were officially gazetted in August 2018 as part of the Treaty of Waitangi settlement with Heretaunga Tamatea.
+The previous name, Mount Erin, is now unofficial but is still used to refer to the transmitter site.